MEET THE BOARD OF DIRECTORS

 KATHY SARNS IRWIN (President)

-Artist, owner, of Free Spirit Bike Jerseys Kathy has lived in Alaska since 1982.
+Artist, owner, of Free Spirit Bike Jerseys, Kathy has lived in Alaska since 1982.
 She became involved in trail work when her favorite KBSP trails began disappearing due to a lack of state funding.
-Kathy volunteers for the Kachemak Bay Running Club and Kachemak Nordic Ski Club & Junior Nordic.
-She thrives on trail adventures by foot, ski, & bike.
-She has a deep appreciation, and passion for preserving KBSP trails that access some of the most stunning, world class wilderness she has ever experienced.
+She thrives on trail adventures and just being in the wild and has a deep appreciation, and passion for preserving KBSP trails that access some of the most stunning, world class wilderness she has ever experienced.